SaiHari-N/Face-Mask-Detection/README.md

 # Installation

-note : this project works better on Ubuntu 20.04 TLS
+Note : this project works better on Ubuntu 20.04 TLS

 Step 0

-open terminal, navigate to the project folder, and type :
+Open terminal, navigate to the project folder, and type :
 ~~~
 pip3 install -r requirements.txt
 ~~~

-go and grub a cup of coffee as this will take some time.
+Go and grub a cup of coffee as this will take some time.

 Step 1